 Using RCW 73.08 as a guideline, Island County Commissioners, Island County Veterans Service Coordinator (VSC) and the Veterans Advisory Board (VAB) have established the following as Criteria for administering the VAF:

-5. Veteran must be indigent (a person in need or poverty as defined in these procedures).
+- Veteran must be income eligible (a person in need or poverty as defined in these procedures).